whustedt/calendarium/README.md

 - **Update Serial Entries**
   - **POST** `/update-serial-entries`
-  - Updates all entries linked to categories that are set to repeat annually, adjusting their dates to the current year.
+  - Rolls entries in annually repeating categories forward when their date has passed, keeping upcoming occurrences in the future.

 - **Purge Old Entries**
   - **POST** `/purge-old-entries`